aridhia/alzheimers-synthetic-data/README.md

 Open up the `alzheimers-synthetic-data.Rproj` in the root folder of the repo.

-Navigate to the `Build` tab in R-Studio
+Navigate to the `Build` tab in R-Studio.

 Click `Install and Restart` to install the library and restart the R Console.